davidoort/setup-driverless/README.md

 ```
 cd
-bash git/setup-driverless/install.sh
+bash git/setup-driverless/install_basic.sh
 ```

 The installation process should begin.
-The `init.sh` file will install the following by default:
+The `install_basic.sh` file will install the following by default:

 * Docker
 * Python 3
 * ROS Melodic (including C++ compilers)
 * Gazebo

+You will additionally be prompted to install the following optional (and recommended) applications:

 * Visual Studio Code (for helping each other out, it will be extremely useful to use the same IDE)

-You will additionally be prompted to install the following optional (and recommended) applications:

 * Terminator
 * Vim
 * Zsh